ozyman42/customAOKTS/README.md

+This project is an addition to DiGiT's work on a project called AOKTS, or Age of Kings Trigger Studio, which allows Age of Empires II players to edit custom scenarios they make at a much faster pace than if they were to edit with the default scenario editor that is built in to the game.
+I figured that by making his code compilable in a modern tool, people could use the awesome power of C++ to edit custom scenarios at a lightning speed.
+If you are unfamiliar with DiGiT's original work, and are a fan of Age of Empires II, visit here: http://aok.heavengames.com/blacksmith/showfile.php?fileid=5858

 This is a note by Alex Leung on creating custom scripts for DiGiT's AoKTS.
 I TAKE NO CREDIT FOR DiGiT's work.